Q. What is Sweetie®?

-Sweetie is a low fat ice cream with reduced sugar containing less than 2 grams of fat and 7 grams or less of sugar per serving.
+A. Sweetie® is low-fat ice cream with reduced sugar containing less than 2 grams of fat and 7 grams or less of sugar per serving.

-What is the source of sugar in Sweetie?
+Q. What is the source of sugar in Sweetie®?

-The primary sugar source for Sweetie is lactose, or milk sugar, that naturally occurs in dairy products.
-Sweetie also contains allulose, a low calorie sugar, naturally derived from the starch in corn kernels.
-Sweetie Mango Passionfruit and Blueberries n Cream also contains sugars found inherently in the fruits.
+A. The primary sugar source for Sweetie® is lactose, or milk sugar, that naturally occurs in dairy products.
+Sweetie® also contains allulose, a low-calorie sugar, naturally derived from the starch in corn kernels.
+Sweetie® Mango Passionfruit and Blueberries n Cream also contain sugars found inherently in the fruits.

-Erythritol is a natural sugar alcohol which is essential in the freezing point depression of Sweetie.
-Erythritol is used as a substitute to full calorie sugars to soften the product making it taste and feel more like full sugar ice cream.
+A. Erythritol is a natural sugar alcohol which is essential in the freezing point depression of Sweetie®.
+Erythritol is used as a substitute to full-calorie sugars to soften the product making it taste and feel more like full sugar ice cream.

-Allulose is a naturally occurring low calorie sugar, which does not impact blood sugar.
+A. Allulose is a naturally occurring low-calorie sugar, which does not impact blood sugar.
 However, allulose is still labeled as a sugar on the nutrition facts panel.
-It is about 70% as sweet as sucrose, and is derived from the starch found in corn kernels.
-Like erythritol, allulose aids in the freezing point depression of Sweetie, making a truly premium tasting product.
+It is about 70% as sweet as sucrose and is derived from the starch found in corn kernels.
+Like erythritol, allulose aids in the freezing point depression of Sweetie®, making a truly premium tasting product.
 Allulose Fact Sheet

-What other nutrition benefits may be found in Sweetie?
+Q. What other nutrition benefits may be found in Sweetie®?

-All Sweetie products contain at least 5 grams of protein and 3 grams of fiber.
-The protein source for Sweetie is milk protein concentrate and the fiber source is soluble corn fiber.
+A. All Sweetie® products contain at least 5 grams of protein and 3 grams of fiber.
+The protein source for Sweetie® is milk protein concentrate and the fiber source is soluble corn fiber.

-Five new flavors, including Vanilla, Salted Caramel, Mango Passionfruit, Coffee and Blueberries n Cream are being launched in the summer of 2018.
-Sweetie always welcomes suggestions for the next new flavor from our Sweetie fans.
+A. There are six flavors, including Vanilla, Salted Caramel, Mango Passionfruit, Chocolate, Coffee and Blueberries n Cream.
+Sweetie® always welcomes suggestions for the next new flavor from our Sweetie® fans.